stelligent/stelligent_demo/README.md

 			- run full acceptance testing suite, including application and environment security tests
 			- on success of all tests, push to production

+# todo

+- move instance bootstrap from user-data to meta-data in cfn
+- push private key for jenkins from cfn paramater to s3 kms
+- add iam role to jenkins instance in cfn
+	- iam policy for s3 nando-automation-demo bucket
+	- remove world-read to nando-automation-demo bucket
+- move www's into private subnet and remove eip
+- 1:1 cfn template to service lifecycle
+	- one template for www's, elb, route53, etc
+	- one template for jenkins, iam, etc